ashutoshraina/ashutoshraina.github.io/Snow/_posts/2015-01-05-Becoming-A-Little-More-Productive-On-Windows.md

 Once done, you can light up this feature using Shift + Right Click on any program.

-* Zoom
+* **Zoom**

-Another handy utility ZoomIt allows you to zoom in on fly using hotkeys.
+Another handy utility ZoomIt allows you to zoom in on fly using hotkeys (Ctrl+4 should do it).
 It is awesome during presentation since you don't have to permanently increase your font.
 Minimize this to tray and stay happy.

-* CtrlToCap
+* **CtrlToCap**

 Ofcourse we need this.
 Permanently disabling CAPS Lock is needed.